Hong Kong media mogul Jimmy Lai arrested under security law - RFI

 Hong Kong (AFP)

-Hong Kong media mogul Jimmy Lai, one of the city's most vocal Beijing critics, was arrested Monday under a new national security law for colluding with foreign forces, deepening a crackdown on democracy supporters.
+Hong Kong media mogul Jimmy Lai, one of the city's most vocal Beijing critics, was among seven people arrested Monday under a new national security law, deepening a crackdown on democracy supporters.

+The arrests are the latest to target dissidents since Beijing imposed the sweeping law on Hong Kong at the end of June, sending a political chill through the semi-autonomous city.

 "They arrested him at his house at about 7am.
-Our lawyers are on the way to the police station," Mark Simon, a close aide, told AFP, adding that other members of Lai's media group had also been arrested.
+Our lawyers are on the way to the police station," Mark Simon, a close aide of Lai's, told AFP, adding that other members of the tycoon's media group had also been detained.

-A police source speaking on condition of anonymity told AFP Lai was arrested for colluding with foreign forces -- one of the new national security offences -- and fraud.
+In a statement, police said seven people were arrested for colluding with foreign forces -- one of the new national security offences -- and fraud.

+A police source confirmed to AFP that 72-year-old Lai was among them.

+The security law was introduced in a bid to quell last year's huge and often violent pro-democracy protests, and authorities have since wielded their new powers to pursue the city's democracy camp, sparking criticism from western nations and sanctions from the United States.

 Lai owns the Apple Daily newspaper and Next Magazine, two outlets unapologetically pro-democracy and critical of Beijing.

-On Twitter, Simon said officers were executing search warrants at both Lai's mansion and his son's house.
+On Twitter, Simon said officers were executing search warrants at Lai's mansion and his son's house.

-Few Hong Kongers generate the level of vitriol from Beijing that Lai does.
+Few Hong Kongers generate the level of personal vitriol from Beijing that Lai does.

 For many residents of the restless semi-autonomous city, he is an unlikely hero -- a pugnacious, self-made tabloid owner and the only tycoon willing to criticise Beijing.

-But in China's state media he is a "traitor", the biggest "black hand" behind last year's huge pro-democracy protests in Hong Kong and the head of a new "Gang of Four" conspiring with foreign nations to undermine the motherland.
+But in China's state media he is a "traitor", the biggest "black hand" behind last year's protests and the head of a new "Gang of Four" conspiring with foreign nations to undermine the motherland.

+Allegations of Lai colluding with foreigners went into overdrive in state media last year when he met with US Secretary of State Mike Pompeo and Vice President Mike Pence.

-Lai spoke to AFP in mid-June, two weeks before the new security law was imposed on the city.
+Lai spoke to AFP in mid-June, two weeks before the new security law was imposed on Hong Kong.

-"I'm prepared for prison," the 72-year-old said.
+"I'm prepared for prison," he said.
 "If it comes, I will have the opportunity to read books I haven't read.
 The only thing I can do is to be positive."

+He brushed off the collusion allegations, saying Hong Kongers had a right to meet with foreign politicians.

-But its broadly-worded provisions criminalise certain political speech, such as advocating for sanctions, greater autonomy or independence for Hong Kong.
+But its broadly-worded provisions criminalise certain political speech overnight, such as advocating for sanctions, greater autonomy or independence for Hong Kong.

 Critics, including many Western nations, believe the law has ended the key liberties and autonomy that Beijing promised Hong Kong could keep after its 1997 handover by Britain.